Exploring the Pure1® REST API – Part 3

 Conclusion

-There is a lot more you can glean by looking at the Pure1 REST API Postman collection, but I hope this not-so-short intro gave you the drive and willingness to write cool products or integrations around the Pure1 REST API.
+There is a lot more you can glean by looking at the Pure1 REST API Postman collection, but I hope this not-so-short intro gives you the drive and willingness to write cool code or integrations around the Pure1 REST API.

-If you are a Python, PowerShell or Go developer, we already have you covered with the Pure Python client, the Pure1 PowerShell module and the Pure Storage Go library.
+If you are a Python or PowerShell developer, we already have you covered with the Pure Python client and the Pure1 PowerShell module.